Empirical validation of the polarization transition in a double-random field model of elections

 Despite its simplicity, the model predicts complex game-theoretic behavior.
 Strategic aspects of campaigns have been studied from this perspective \cite{Erikson2000,Schnakenberg2021}, and our results deepen this understanding.
 The model suggests that candidates may rationally raise spending to induce polarization; once reached, it is difficult for opponents to reverse, locking in an advantage.
 This is especially effective in partisan districts, where dominant candidates benefit from driving the electorate into a polarized phase.
 Yet this strategy carries social costs: polarization erodes ties across divides and exacerbates fragmentation.
 A key implication of the model is that regulatory interventions, such as caps on campaign spending, may be needed to prevent undesirable outcomes.
 While spending limits are under renewed discussion \cite{Avis2022}, our results add a novel perspective by emphasizing the broader societal costs of unbounded campaign intensity.

-We shall also note that similar results were found in the context of polarization in the US Congress itself \cite{luEvolutionPolarizationLegislative2019}.
+Note that similar results were found in the context of polarization in the US Congress itself \cite{luEvolutionPolarizationLegislative2019}.
 The study shows that the polarization in the US Congress increased after the 2010 Supreme Court approval of Super PACs, which enabled an increase in donor influence.
+Also, other aspects such as social connectivity can increase polarization, not only in the context of elections \cite{Thurner2025,Pham2025}.

-Elections are not the only context where homophily competes with external influence.
+Elections are not the only context in which homophily competes with external influence.
 Similar dynamics appear in marketing, where peer effects and advertising shape consumer behavior.
 A classic case is the Coca-Cola vs. Pepsi rivalry \cite{Golan2000}, showing how competing campaigns polarize preferences.
 Our framework illustrates how polarization generally arises from the tension between social ties and persuasive efforts.

 \emph{Acknowledgments.} --- We thank Mirta Galesic and Henrik Olsson for helpful discussions.
-We acknowledge support from the Austrian Science Fund (FWF) project No. P 34994 (grant-DOI: 10.55776/P34994), the Austrian Research Promotion Agency (FFG) as part of the ESSENCSE project (873927), and the Austrian Federal Ministry for Climate Action, Environment, Mobility, Innovation \& Technology (BMK) as part of the CSH Postdoc Programme (GZ 2023-0.841.266).
+We also thank three anonymous referees for their constructive comments.
+We acknowledge support from the Austrian Science Fund (FWF) under Grants No. 10.55776/P34994 and EFP5 ReMASS, funding from the Austrian Federal Ministry for Climate Action, Environment, Energy, Mobility, Innovation, and Technology under GZ 2023-0.841.266, through the Postdoc Program for Complexity Science and Data Competence.

+\emph{Data availability statement.} --- he data that support the findings of this article are openly available \cite{FEC.gov,bonica2024dime}.

 \onecolumngrid